uttamkeshri786/DSA---GeeksForGeeks/README.md

   - Delete Head of Circular Linked List
   - Delete Kth of a Circular Linked List
   - Circular Doubly Linked List
+  - Insert Node at the end of Circular Doubly Linked List
   - Sorted Insert in a Singly Linked List
   - Middle of linked list
   - Nth Node from end of linked list